★★★★★ 5.0 (60 Reviews)

 Custom Tile Work

-Floor tile, wall tile, a built-in niche or two, and a bench if desired — all installed with consistent grout lines, proper spacers, and the right tile adhesive for each surface.
-Your tile selection, your design.
+Floor tile, wall tile, a built-in niche or two, and a bench if desired — all installed with consistent grout lines, proper spacers, and the right adhesive for each surface.
+Your tile, your design.

 Bench or seat upon request